 The deadline for receipt of written requests for summer support under the Schomburg Fellowship Program is the last day of scheduled classes during the spring semester.

 Awards are determined once the level of budget support for the program is confirmed by New York State.
-The Graduate School will send you a notification letter in the mail regarding the outcome of your application as soon as circumstances permit.
+The Graduate School will send you a notification via email regarding the outcome of your application as soon as circumstances permit

 The UB Presidential Fellowship Program is aimed at enhancing UB’s competitiveness in recruiting outstanding graduate students.
 To be eligible, a nominee must be a new applicant to a PhD program and must be appointed as a full teaching, graduate or research assistant.
 Nominees must also meet at least one of the following academic criteria upon admission: